bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 - code-signing
 - xcode
 - ios
-summary: 'If you have issues with iOS code signing, you need to check your code signing files, your export method, your app''s capabilities, and your registered test devices. '
+description: 'If you have issues with iOS code signing, you need to check your code signing files, your export method, your app''s capabilities, and your registered test devices. '
 redirect_from: []
 menu: